 The Democrats would have a conniption fit.

-And it was always a Republican leader said, yeah, yeah, this is why the Democrats will never do this stuff because they'll realize that they'll lose someday, and we would have the same power over them.
+And it was always, you know, Republican leaders said, yeah, yeah, this is why the Democrats will never do this stuff because they'll realize that they'll lose someday and we would have the same power over them.

-But now, George Will said last night that he's got a, I don't know how many, but a number of Democrats said, hey, you know, the Senate's gonna be okay if the Republicans win it because they're gonna turn it back into what it was always intended to be.
+But now, George Will said last night that he's got a, I don't know how many, but a number of Democrats said, hey, you know, the Senate's going to be okay if the Republicans win it because they're going to turn it back into what it was always intended to be.

 Meaning the Democrats will have a voice in the Senate, even though it's a minority voice, unlike the Republicans who were basically silenced by virtue of Reed's rules changes.